Goal-based portfolio selection with mental accounting: Introduction

 Finally, our mental cost formulation is closely related to the extensive literature on transaction costs, pioneered by \cite{magill1976portfolio,davis1990portfolio,davis1993european,shreve1994optimal}.
 However, unlike transaction cost problems where costs appear in the state process, our proportional mental costs appear in the objective function.
 This leads to significant differences in the shape of the continuation regions.
 Our value function does not exhibit homotheticity as in \cite{shreve1994optimal}.
 Another distinctive feature is the reduction in the number of state variables by one after each deadline.
 Moreover, the PDE in the continuation region still has the Hamiltonian operator and results in a degenerate nonlinear equation, motivating the use of viscosity solution methods.

 The rest of the paper is organized as follows.
-Section \ref{sec:form} introduces the notation and formulation for goal-based portfolio selection with mental accounting.
+Section \ref{sec:form} introduces the motivation and formulation for goal-based portfolio selection with mental accounting.
 Section \ref{sec:HJB} derives the HJB equation and presents the concepts of viscosity solutions.
-We first present the numerical analysis in Section \ref{sec:num}\footnote{The visualization of the free boundaries can be found at \url{https://github.com/hanbingyan/goaldemo}.}.
-The proof of the main Theorem \ref{thm:viscosity} proceeds in three steps: construction of stochastic supersolutions and a viscosity subsolution in Section \ref{sec:sto_sup}, construction of stochastic subsolutions and a viscosity supersolution in Section \ref{sec:sto_sub}, and the comparison principle in Section \ref{sec:compare}.
-Appendix provides proofs of the main results.
+Section \ref{sec:num} details the numerical analysis\footnote{The visualization of the free boundaries can be found at \url{https://github.com/hanbingyan/goaldemo}.}.
+The proof of the main Theorem \ref{thm:viscosity} then proceeds in three steps: the construction of stochastic supersolutions and a viscosity subsolution in Section \ref{sec:sto_sup}, the construction of stochastic subsolutions and a viscosity supersolution in Section \ref{sec:sto_sub}, and the comparison principle in Section \ref{sec:compare}. { Section \ref{sec:con} concludes the paper.} Finally, the Appendix provides the proofs of the main results.